-Most project teams create software requirements specification written in natural language text to contain their functional and nonfunctional requirements, business requirements, use-case descriptions, and so forth.
+Most project teams create software requirements specification documents written in natural language text to contain their functional and nonfunctional requirements, business requirements, use-case descriptions and so forth.
 A document-based approach to storing requirements has numerous limitations, including the following:

 - It’s difficult to keep the documents current and synchronized.

 - Communicating changes to all affected team members is a manual process.

 - It’s not easy to store supplementary information (attributes) about each requirement.

 - It’s hard to define links between functional requirements and other system elements.

 - Tracking requirements status is cumbersome.

 - Concurrently managing sets of requirements that are planned for different releases or for related products is difficult.